kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q7 Write a program to Find product of digits.
 Q8 Write a program to Check whether a number is palindrome.
+Day3
+Q9 Write a program to Check whether a number is prime.
+Q10 Write a program to Print prime numbers in a range.
+Q11 Write a program to Find GCD of two numbers.
+Q12 Write a program to Find LCM of two numbers.